How do you find happiness?

 And you are always with you, aren’t you?
 That is how you can know permanent happiness.
 That’s not to say that you won’t experience flashes of anger or sadness, but that they will not stick to you, they will not form an angry or sad story about yourself or the world, and if you apply Alchemy, there will be fewer and fewer “bad” events even perceived.
 It’s not that you become “stronger” and overcome people, things, or events; it’s that you become free from them.

 Everyone asks where do you find happiness?
 But no-one asks where is unhappiness?
 What is the cause of unhappiness in the first place?
 It is in dissatisfaction with what is.
 Peace, love, and joy are your natural, effortless states.
-As Mooji says, you don’t need a thing to be happy – you need a thing (like a bad feeling though) to be unhappy.
-Wanting is an example of a bad though-feeling.
+As Mooji says, you don’t need a thing to be happy – you need a thing (like a bad feeling thought) to be unhappy.
+Wanting is an example of a bad thought-feeling.
 When you see something you want, and you believe that you need it (to be happy or not unhappy) you agitate yourself until you either get it (or forget it).
 When you get it and stop agitating, there is instant relief, which feels good, and that feeling is confused for the object itself (and even confused with happiness itself).
 But beyond stopping agitating yourself, beyond relief, there is a happiness available to you, within, that needs no object and asks no price.

 It’s so obvious – sitting there in the midst of a Garden of Eden, my vacationing client not only misses the garden, she feels bad in it.
 So is the seaside the cause of her joy?
 What is the cause of her unhappiness?
 Putting the power of her attention on the bad thought-feeling: “Oh, I only have two days left and then I have to go back and miss all this.”
 Miss all what?
 This bad missing feeling?
 Hahaha, the nature of confusion is funny, when you realize it.